BOARD OF DIRECTORS

 Patrick MacKelvie has spent his entire career working to improve education at both the K-12 and post secondary levels.
 Working first as an ESL instructor and later in curriculum development, he quickly realized firsthand the importance and impact of a committed educator on the life of a student.
 Patrick has gone on to work for several software companies on the development and implementation of curriculum, process improvement and institutional reporting software.
 In addition to his role on the RPA Board, Patrick also serves on the Board of the Oregon Association of Student Councils, a statewide non-profit focused on cultivating and supporting high school leadership.
 Patrick lives in Portland, OR and is an avid skier, cyclist and triathlete, as well as a proud alumnus of the University of Oregon.

 Josh Evans graduated from the University of Oregon in 2005 and moved to Portland to pursue a career in the financial services industry.
 Over the past decade, you could have found Josh coaching basketball through local AAU programs, working in workforce development, or providing proficiency-based education to high school and college-age students.
 He has also spent significant time working in financial literacy, domestic violence prevention, and supporting the entrepreneurial start-up community.
 In his day job, Josh is a financial advisor with Carrano & Associates, a five-person team at Merrill Lynch that assists families and small businesses with their financial planning needs.
-If he isn’t teaching, tutoring or coaching, there is a strong likelihood you will find him riding his bike around the city or enjoying the ocean air and some clam chowder with his wife, Perla..
+If he isn’t teaching, tutoring or coaching, there is a strong likelihood you will find him riding his bike around the city or enjoying the ocean air and some clam chowder with his wife, Perla.

 Peter currently serves as the Supply Chain Manager for Quantum.
 He recently began working for Quantum after serving for several years as a Purchasing Specialist for Ninkasi Brewing.
 Peter has expertise in inventory management, procurement, and contracting.
 Peter holds a degree in Business Management from Northwest Christian University, and he also has experience in the banking industry, including serving as a loan officer for SELCO Credit Union.
 Peter is an advocate for education and has an interest in learning more about how individual schools operate and how Oregon approaches education.
 Peter is married and is the father of three young girls, and as such is keenly interested in ensuring that all students receive the high-quality education they deserve.
 Peter also played college basketball, with stints at Columbia University, Chemeketa Community College, Southern Oregon University, and Northwest Christian University.